Welcome

 -

-Areas: This panel controls the visibility of the advanced control panels in each zone.
-If you enable "lighting" here, the lights control panel will appear in each zone (when you are in "settings" mode).
-The available areas are: "schedule", "lighting", "heating", "shutters", "weather", "security", "cameras".
+Domains: This panel controls the visibility of advanced settings panels in each zone.
+If you enable "lighting" here, the lighting settings panel will appear in each zone (when you are in "settings" mode).
+The available domains are: "timer", "lighting", "heating", "shutters", "weather", "security", and "cameras".

 -